-Sadhvi's remark against Karkare: EC set to issue notice
+Sadhvi's remark against Karkare: EC issues notice

 Bhopal, Apr 20: The Election Commission (EC) is going to issue a notice to Malegaon blast accused and BJP candidate from Bhopal Pragya Singh Thakur over her remarks against police officer Hemant Karkare, who was killed in the 26/11 terror attack, an officer said on Saturday.